R U H Bath, return to home page

 Approximately 70% of diagnoses are based on the pathology results provided by laboratory services, highlighting the vital role biomedical science plays in the health service both in community and emergency department care.

 For a career as a biomedical scientist you would need a relevant BSc degree, typically a BSc in Biomedical Science, accredited by the Institute of Biomedical Science (IBMS).
-IBMS accredited degrees are offered by more than 25 institutions, including those below.
+For more information on accredited degrees please visit the IBMS website using the following link:

 Before a biomedical scientist can be registered to practise, a year of training is also required in a specific field (such as, Medical Microbiology, Clinical Chemistry, Haematology, Histopathology, Cytology or Immunology).
 This can be done within a placement year while studying for a degree, or after graduation.